5.10. Table Partitioning

 We want our application to be able to say

-INSERT INTO measurement ...and have the data be redirected into the appropriate partition table.
+INSERT INTO measurement ...and have the data be redirected into the appropriate child table.
 We can arrange that by attaching a suitable trigger function to the master table.
-If data will be added only to the latest partition, we can use a very simple trigger function:
+If data will be added only to the latest child, we can use a very simple trigger function:

 CREATE OR REPLACE FUNCTION measurement_insert_trigger() RETURNS TRIGGER AS $$ BEGIN INSERT INTO measurement_y2008m01 VALUES (NEW.*); RETURN NULL; END; $$ LANGUAGE plpgsql;